17.06.2020

 It’s also very important for you to make sure that you “return” the room in the exact same condition in which you received it.
 No missing furniture, no broken stuff, etc. Also, if you had gotten a special card for the laundry room, key for the gym, or anything else that was given to you by the main office/caretaker/SSV team, then return it in time so that you’re not charged an extra fee.

-It's very important that if you change your address in Berlin/Germany, then you need to share your new one with your bank, otherwise it might cause a problem in case they want to send you important documentation.
+It’s very important that if you change your address in Berlin/Germany, then you need to share your new one with your bank, otherwise it might cause a problem in case they want to send you important documentation.
 This is quite obvious as well but such things can be easily forgotten.
-Make sure that you share your new address with everyone who might need to contact you.
+Make sure that you share your new address with everybody who might need to contact you.

 More or less, that’s it.
 If I missed anything, sorry!